-Use all the modifiers.
-A keyboard has Ctrl, Shift, Alt, Windows/Command, and many also have Function (not even to mention the F keys), yet most application hotkeys are either Ctrl- or Ctrl-Alt-.
+First of all, use all the modifiers.
+A keyboard has Ctrl, Shift, Alt, Windows/Command, and many also have Function (not even to mention the F keys), yet most application hotkeys are either Ctrl-, Ctrl-Alt-, or Ctrl-Shift-.
 There are some combinations I think I've never seen used, like Alt-Windows.

 I think we should have a standard for what types of applications get which keys.
 I think the window manager should keep its hands to the Windows key and not touch the other modifiers.
 This is how I have my machine set up.
 Window managers usually don't need that many hotkeys anyway.